constkhi/vue-simple-alert/README.md

 > Optional.
 Specifies icon type.

+- options: SweetAlertOptions

+> Optional.
+Advanced options.
+Refer to [sweetalert2 documentation](https://sweetalert2.github.io/#configuration).

 - returns: Promise\<boolean\>

-> Will be resolved when OK button clicked.
-If alert box closed by any other reason, this promise will be rejected.
+> Will be resolved with true when alert box closed.

-### confirm(message?, title?, type?, reverseButton?)
+### confirm(message?, title?, type?, options?)

 The confirm() method displays a dialog box with a specified message, along with an OK and a Cancel button.